annushc/Homeworks/README.md

 #### **My lifestyle:** try to see something miraculous in something ordinary

 *I'm a dreamer.
 I fond of music and music is the source of my daily inspiration.
-In the evenings I like to play the piano or guitar.*
+In the evenings I like to play the piano or the guitar.*

 <br clear="all"/>